-Due to poor weather conditions, we are expecting exceptionally poor rail conditions across the South Western Railway network in the coming days.
+Thousands of tonnes of leaves fall onto railway lines every autumn, and we work hard to minimise the disruption they cause for passengers.
+We are expecting poor rail conditions across the South Western Railway network.
 This is likely to have an impact on our train services and may cause delays and alterations to train services.

 Poor adhesion, often referred to as ‘leaves on the line’ is a problem which affects the railways during the autumn.
 Leaves falling onto the track are dragged under passing trains and crushed at a force of over 30 tonnes per square inch into a slippery paste.
 This is compounded during wet conditions where this wet slippery coating covers the rail and sets to form a hard Teflon like coating.
 The slippery rails make it difficult for train wheels to grip on the track.